tidoust/cddlparser/README.md

 ## Known limitations

+- The parser is semi-lax and may accept CDDL blocks that are invalid per the CDDL grammar.
+In other words, no attempt is being made at validating the provided CDDL string.
+- The only logic that exists in the AST for now is the serialization logic.
+There are no facilities to import CDDL modules, resolve references, inline groups, validate CBOR, etc.
-- The right hand side of a type rule is represented as a group entry.
+- The right hand side of a type rule is always represented as a group entry in the AST.
 In other words, it uses the same structure as the right hand side of a group rule.
-- A type wrapped into parentheses is represented as a group.
+- A type wrapped into parentheses is represented as a group as well.
 - Parsing of strings and byte strings may not be fully correct.
 Hex float are not supported.
 See also [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) for CDDL grammar updates.
 - Overall, the AST is verbose and could be simplified.

 ## Acknowledgments

+This `cddlparser` Python module merely came into existence because I needed a CDDL parser in Python that I could leverage to add CDDL support in [Bikeshed](https://github.com/speced/bikeshed) (not done yet!) and could not find any.
+I took inspiration from existing CDDL parsers written in other languages:

-This implementation started as a direct port of the [CDDL parser in Node.js](https://github.com/christian-bromann/cddl) written by @christian-bromann (released under an MIT license), and the lexer remains largely equivalent to the Node.js one (but also supports additional productions such as byte strings).
-The parser is no longer a direct port: the Node.js parser does not support all productions allowed by the CDDL grammar and the goal here is to allow serializing the abstract syntax tree back into a string while preserving the original formatting (including whitespaces and comments).
+- [`cddl`](https://github.com/christian-bromann/cddl): a JavaScript implementation of a CDDL parser for Node.js, released under an MIT license, written by @christian-bromann. `cddlparser` started as a direct port of the JavaScript code, and the lexer remains similar to the JavaScript one.
+Testing structures and main test files also come from `cddl`.
+The parser in `cddlparser` is completely different though, given the need to preserve the original formatting (including whitespaces and comments) to re-serialize the AST back into a string.

-This implementation follows the CDDL grammar more closely, making it closer to the [cddl-rs](https://github.com/anweiss/cddl) implementation in Rust by @anweiss (also released under an MIT license).
-As opposed to cddl-rs, this implementation does not validate CDDL blocks per se.
-It will only raise an error when a production cannot be parsed according to the grammar.

-This implementation uses test files from these projects to validate the parser.
-It also tests parsing and serialization of [CDDL content extracted from IETF RFCs](https://github.com/cabo/cddlc/tree/master/data) by @cabo.
+- [`cddl-rs`](https://github.com/anweiss/cddl): a Rust implementation of a CDDL parser, released under an MIT license, written by @anweiss, that features a CDDL validator.
+The parser in `cddlparser` follows a similar "close to the CDDL grammar" logic.
+The `cddlparser` test suite also contains test files from the `cddl-rs` project.
+- [`cddlc`](https://github.com/cabo/cddlc): A set of CDDL utilities written in Ruby by @cabo, along with CDDL extracts from IETF RFCs.
+The `cddlparser` test suite makes sure that CDDL extracts in the `cddlc` repository can be parsed and serialized again.